 Promotion of less intrusive urban lighting

 We don't seem to need complete darkness.
 Most life has evolved to accommodate starlight.
 It also accommodates bright moonlight for about a week every month.
-But it needs the remaining three weeks of only starlight to recover from the bright Moon.
-Any more light changes the behaviour of animals because it is not an environment for which they had evolved.
+But it needs the remaining three weeks to recover from the bright Moon.
+Animals are most sensitive to artificial light and display changes in their behaviour when ther eis more light at night.

-Behaviour can change within a generation or so, but our biochemistry cannot.
+Behaviours can be changed within a generation or so, but our biochemistry cannot.

-My interest in scotobiology began at the Ecology of the Night Conference in the Muskoka District north of the Toronto in 2003.
-I began as a sceptic.
-Although I knew outdoor lighting could be a nuisance, I did not believe that something as ubiquitous as outdoor lighting could have a profound impact on health.
-This new knowledge has motivated me to redirect the Light Pollution Abatement Program of the Royal Astronomical Society of Canada (RASC) to include environmental protection, wildlife, and human health as the chief motivators for the reduction of light pollution.
+Our interest in scotobiology began at the Ecology of the Night Conference in the Muskoka District north of the Toronto in 2003.
+We began as sceptics.
+Although we knew outdoor lighting could be a nuisance, we did not believe that something as ubiquitous as outdoor lighting could have a profound impact on health.
+This new knowledge motivated us to redirect the Light Pollution Abatement Program of the Royal Astronomical Society of Canada (RASC) to include environmental protection, wildlife, and human health as the chief motivation for reducting of light pollution.

 Support for scotobiology is based on an extensive literature review undertaken by many people.
 The best survey publication I have read is The Ecological Consequences of Artificial Outdoor Lighting by Rich and Longcore and published by Island Press in 2006 (ISBN 1559631295).

-I believe the connection between artificial light at night (ALAN) and human health is due to the effect of ALAN on our body's perception of the time of day (or night).
-If readers doubt the importance of scheduling biochemical processes in our bodies, they may review an overview on the subject by W. L. Koukkari and R. B. Sothern (Introducing Biological Rhythms, Springer Science, 2006, ISBN 978-1-4020-3691-0).
+We believe the connection between artificial light at night (ALAN) and human health is due to its effect on our body's perception of the time of day and night.
+If readers doubt the importance of scheduling biochemical processes in our bodies, they may peruse an overview on the subject by W. L. Koukkari and R. B. Sothern (Introducing Biological Rhythms, Springer Science, 2006, ISBN 978-1-4020-3691-0).